Discover Your Entrepreneurial Archetype: Explore the Big Five and Identify Yours

 Agile Adaptability, Market Trend Identification, and Rapid Exploitation

-Opportunists understand the power of making data-driven decisions.
-They also possess a keen eye for identifying emerging, timely market trends and gaps.
+Opportunist entrepreneurs identify a market gap or short-term trend and create a business to capitalize on it.
+They understand the power of making data-driven decisions and also possess a keen eye for identifying emerging market trends and gaps.

-Oftentimes, the Opportunist Entrepreneur may not even be interested in building a great company but is more focused on swiftly exploiting an opportunity for the purpose of making lots of money or building something that can be sold to a strategic buyer.
+Often, the Opportunist entrepreneur may not even be interested in building a great company but is more focused on swiftly exploiting an opportunity to make lots of money or build something that can be sold to a strategic buyer.

 Notable Opportunist Entrepreneurs

-2. Andrew Mason started with a platform called "The Point" which focused on social campaigns but shifted gears to create Groupon, a site offering daily deals to consumers.
-This pivot capitalized on the emerging trend of online group discounts, driving Groupon's fast growth and leading to a successful IPO.
+- Andrew Mason started with a platform called "The Point" which focused on social campaigns but shifted gears to create Groupon, a site offering daily deals to consumers.
+This pivot capitalized on the emerging trend of online group discounts, driving Groupon's fast growth and leading to a successful initial public offering (IPO).
 Mason's strategic shift exemplifies his opportunistic entrepreneurship, quickly seizing and exploiting a market niche for significant gain.

 Personality of the Opportunist

-Understanding the distinctive differentiators of the five entrepreneurial archetypes — Innovator/Disruptor, Builder/Developer, Lifestyle, Accidental, and Opportunist — provides valuable insights into the various types of entrepreneurs and the respective playbooks and operating systems they will require to thrive at their highest and best calling.
+Understanding the distinctive differentiators of the five entrepreneurial archetypes — Visionary, Legacy, Lifestyle, Accidental, and Opportunist — provides valuable insights into the various types of entrepreneurs and the respective playbooks and operating systems they require to thrive at their highest and best calling.